 But it’s critical to know how big your screen needs to be because there’s no single standard projector screen size.
 The last thing you want is a screen that can’t be seen by all your attendees, or worse — one that’s not compatible with the space or projector.

-Fortunately, once you have other key event details figured out, the decision comes down to a few simple factors.
-When determining what projector screen to use for your next event, here are 4 important questions to get you started:
+Luckily, once you have your basic event details figured out, calculating your screen size comes down to a few simple factors.
+To figure out the right projector and screen size for your event, you’ll need to know these basics:

 For smaller meetings of up to 100 people, a tripod screen is a great option.
-Tripod screens come in 6′ and 8′ options, and are mobile and more flexible in an event space.
-They can be used for both 4:3 or 16:9 content, have adjustable legs so ceiling heights are not a concern, and do not require technician setup.
+Tripod screens come in 6′ and 8′ dimensions, can be either 16:9 and 4:3 aspect ratios, and are flexible in an event space.
+They also have adjustable legs so ceiling heights aren’t a concern, and they don’t require technician setup.